 Healthy Fat is Your Friend

+Fat has been given a bad rap.
 Next to eating protein at breakfast, making sure you get enough healthy fat every day is the most important thing you can do for your health and for weight loss.
-Fat has been given a bad rap over the last thirty years.
-But low fat diets don’t work.
+Low fat diets promoted by the medical community since the 1980’s, clearly don’t work.
 North Americans are fatter and less healthy than they were 30 years ago.
 You need good fats, especially omega-3 fats, found mostly in fish, for optimal health.
 They protect you from heart disease, reduce inflammation, and treat a number of chronic diseases, including depression.
 Monounsaturated fats—found in olive oil, tree nuts (almonds, walnuts, cashews) and avocadoes—help reduce inflammation, and make you feel full longer.

 Snack as Needed